🔼 Spirituality and Divination: An Inner Journey

 Mystical Christianity Middle East (1st century) Divine love, faith, forgiveness, universal compassion Prayer, contemplation, sacraments, inner silence Union with God, unconditional love

-African spirituality (Vodun, Ifá, Ubuntu, etc.) West and South Africa Community, ancestors, vital energy, balances Dances, songs, rituals, invocation of spirits Union with the universal life force
+) West and South Africa Community, ancestors, vital energy, balances Dances, songs, rituals, invocation of spirits Union with the universal life force

-New Spirituality / New Age West (20th century) Unity, universal energy, multidimensionality Lithotherapy, channeling, yoga, meditation, universal laws Expansion of consciousness and vibrational ascension
+New spirituality / New Age West (20th century) Unity, universal energy, multidimensionality Lithotherapy, channeling, yoga, meditation, universal laws Expansion of consciousness and vibrational ascension

-Back to blog
+Back to the blog

 Leave a comment